infoShare/spring-kafka-perf/HELP.md

 - Use `podman compose -f docker-compose.yml up -d` to start Kafka locally
 - Use `mvn spring-boot:run` to start the application
+- The default startup mode is currently `kafka.perf.mode=direct`
-- Use `-Dspring-boot.run.arguments=--kafka.perf.sync=true` to switch to sync mode for one run
+- Use `-Dspring-boot.run.arguments=--kafka.perf.mode=sync` to switch to sync mode for one run
+- Use `-Dspring-boot.run.arguments=--kafka.perf.mode=async` to switch to async mode for one run
+- Use `-Dspring-boot.run.arguments=--kafka.perf.mode=direct` to switch to direct mode for one run

 ## Useful references